 In 1965, the late Mrs. Ursula Berkowitz of Oxnard, California, imported the first four Canaan Dogs for the establishment of the breed in the U.S. At that time the Canaan Club of America (now known as the Canaan Dog Club of America) was formed and stud book records were kept from these first imports.
 In 1996, the Board of Directors of the American Kennel Club voted to accept the Canaan Dog into the AKC registry and named the CDCA the "Parent Club" for the breed.
 In 1997, the Canaan Dog became eligible to compete in the Herding Group.

 Each year the members of the CDCA elect a Board of Directors, including the President, Vice-President, Recording Secretary, Corresponding Secretary, Treasurer, and four Directors representing the eastern, central and western regions of the United States.
 The Board appoints members to chair Committees, as needed.
 The CDCA holds an Annual Specialty Show in conjunction with an Annual Meeting.
-The CDCA publishes a quarterly newsletter, The Canaan Kibitzer.
+The CDCA publishes a newsletter, The Canaan Kibitzer.